pyrsmk/vertical-rhythmic/README.markdown

 In first, if you don't know what vertical rhythm is please read this [great article](http://24ways.org/2006/compose-to-a-vertical-rhythm).

-Vertical-rhythm is a web development concept which consists in adjust line-heights across a web page to have a vertical structure for reading.
-Manage rhythms is quite painful because you must take your calculator and adapt line heights, margins, paddings, borders, ..., by yourself.
+Vertical-rhythm is a web development concept which consists in adjusting line heights across a web page to have a vertical structure for a better accessibility.
+Manually managing rhythms is dreadfully painful because you must take your calculator and adapt line heights, margins, paddings, borders, ..., by yourself.
 Hopefully, Compass, a great Sass framework, provides support for that stuff.
 But...
-Compass proposes px-based vertical-rhythm.
-This behavior is a habit of many developers and designers to build identical websites across browsers and meaning to be compatible with IE6.
+Compass proposes px-based vertical rhythm.
+This behavior is a habit of many developers and designers to build identical websites across browsers and have IE6 compatible text zoom.
 Unfortunately, it breaks accessibility: users can't change the global font size anymore in their browser preferences.
-Moreover, mixins are not developer friendly and do not support outlines at all (useful with homemade buttons).
+Moreover, mixins aren't developer friendly and don't support outlines at all (useful with homemade buttons).

 Vertical-rhythmic tries to bring you a complete em-based tool with extreme ease of use.

 II - Utilization
 ----------------

-There's two approaches to rhythm your site: you can use the both rhythm functions, which are very flexibles, or you can include the font-size, margin, padding, border or outline properties, which are more assisted.
+There's two approaches to rhythm your site: you can use both rhythm functions, which are very flexibles, or you can include the font-size, margin, padding, border or outline properties, which are more assisted.
 In all cases, you must set `$base-font-size` and `$base-line-height` if you don't want a based rhythm of 1em/1.5em (16px/24px in basic browsers configuration).
 After that, you just have to include vertical-rhythmic to your stylesheet and it initializes body rhythm for you.

 III - Quick example
 -------------------